 NATIONAL COOK A SWEET POTATO DAY

-National Cook A Sweet Potato Day is celebrated across the United States each year on February 22nd.
+Across the United States, National Cook A Sweet Potato Day on February 22nd celebrates a root vegetable packed with flavor and a bit of history, too.
 The sweet potato is eaten and loved, each day, by millions of people across the nation.

 Either Central America or South America is thought to be the center of origin and domestication of sweet potatoes.
-It is known that in Central America, sweet potatoes were domesticated at least 5,ooo years ago.
+In Central America, sweet potatoes were domesticated at least 5,000 years ago.
 Peruvian sweet potato remnants dating as far back as 8,000 BC have been found in South America.

-High in fiber and low in fat and calories, this root vegetable is a healthful alternative to snack foods when prepared without added butter, sugar or salt.
+While many Americans confuse the sweet potato with a yam, the two are different.
+A yam is a starchy tuber while the sweet potato is truly a sweet root vegetable.
+The sweet potato also comes in a variety of sizes and colors, including pale to bright orange, white, and purple.
+High in fiber and low in fat and calories, this root vegetable is a healthful alternative to snack foods when prepared without added butter, sugar, or salt.

 Unlike other potatoes, sweet potatoes like long, hot growing seasons.
 This might explain why it is the state vegetable of North Carolina.